Skip to content

 Eat, Pray, Love: Finding Food in Film Locations in Italy

-Very few people have not heard of this book and the movie that starred Julia Roberts and caused a sensation across the world.
-Liz Gilbert (Roberts), a married woman with a flourishing career, found herself lost, confused, and searching for what she really wanted in life.
+Very few people have heard of this book and the movie that starred Julia Roberts, which caused a sensation worldwide.
+Liz Gilbert (Roberts), a married woman with a flourishing career, found herself lost, confused, and searching for what she wanted.
 Newly divorced and at a crossroads, she steps out of her comfort zone, risks everything to change her life, and embarks on a journey around the world that becomes a quest for self-discovery.
-During her travels, she discovers the true pleasure of nourishment by eating in Italy; the power of prayer in India, and, finally inner peace and the balance of true love in Bali.
+During her travels, she discovers the true pleasure of nourishment by eating in Italy, the power of prayer in India, inner peace and the balance of true love in Bali.

 Elizabeth Gilbert’s journey begins in Rome at the top of Castel Sant’Angelo.
-We hear her voice as the narrator as she tells an old Italian joke whilst looking out over the city of Rome during sunset.
+We hear her voice as the narrator as she tells an old Italian joke while looking out over Rome during sunset.

 julia-roberts-film-italy